 Cherry bark, like the bark of most fruit trees, can be easily identified by the horizontal lines.
 A mature cherry tree has scaly, almost flaky bark; younger trees have smooth bark, much like a Birch.
 If you are trying to identify a cherry tree, looking at the trunk bark and comparing it to the bark on the upper branches will help; the trunk bark should be scaly and have horizontal lines, while the bark on the younger branches of the trees should be smooth but with the same horizontal lines.

-The Wood: In my opinion, cherry is a joy to split.
-First of all, when green it smells just wonderful, especially during the cold months when everything is easier to smell.
+In my opinion, cherry is a joy to split.
+First of all, when green, it smells just wonderful, especially during the cold months when everything is easier to smell.
 When you split a piece of cherry, the inner grain is bright red, beautiful and pungent.
 If the wood is green, it tends to just “pop” apart if you land your axe or splitting maul where the end grain has checked.

-Cherry may not be the hottest burning firewood, but it can be much easier to split than other types of hardwood, and that means that if you’re chopping cherry by hand you will tend to have firewood in abundance.
+Cherry may not be the hottest-burning firewood, but it can be much easier to split than other types of hardwood, and that means that if you’re chopping cherry by hand, you will tend to have firewood in abundance.
 In my opinion, cherry has only one rival in terms of its value as kindling, and that would be Sassafras.

-Sassafras (Sassafras albidum)
+5. Sassafras (Sassafras albidum)